elemental-mind/asciinumerium/README.md

 ### Character ranges & identifying numbers

-> This library encodes numbers from 0 to 63 into the character range from ASCII 58 (":") to ASCII 121 ("y") for efficiency reasons.
-You can not use any characters in this range as delimiters for your numbers.
+This library encodes numbers from 0 to 63 into the character range from ASCII 58 (":") to ASCII 121 ("y") in one contiguous range for efficiency reasons.
+> Important: You can not use any characters in this range as delimiters for your numbers.

 ## Usage